bitbybyte/fantiadl/README.md

                         directory to download to
   -s, --use-server-filenames
+                        download using server defined filenames -r, --prefix-incomplete-posts
+                        append a prefix to post directories that are incomplete
-                        download using server defined filenames -m, --dump-metadata   store metadata to file
+  -m, --dump-metadata   store metadata to file
   -x, --parse-for-external-links
                         parse post descriptions for external links